z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

 offset  size  name              purpose

-  0      13   FILE              FILE structure
-  13      1   memstream_flags   see below
+ -2       2   link              pointer for linked list of FILEs 0      13   FILE              FILE structure not including link 13      1   memstream_flags   see below
-  14      2   char **bufp       where to store buffer address 16      2   size_t *sizep     where to store buffer length 18      8   b_vector          byte vector to manage resizeable buffer 26      2   fp                file pointer index (index in vector for next read/write)
+  14      2   char **bufp       where to store buffer address 16      2   size_t *sizep     where to store buffer length 18      8   b_vector          byte vector to manage resizeable buffer 26      2   fp                file pointer index (index in vector for next read/write) 28      1   mode              mode byte when memstream created (for freopen() )

 * memstream_flags